-“Twinkling silver with a touch of blue,” a line from Tatsuro Yamashita’s Christmas Eve song, gives an idea on how certain Tokyo areas look like during wintertime.
-Given that Japan almost exclusively follows Shinto and Buddhist belief, the popularity of Christmas may be surprising.
-I guess it is fair to say that the Japanese celebrate Christmas as a fun holiday, pretty much like how they treat other Western holidays such as Valentine’s Day or Halloween.
+“Twinkling silver with a touch of blue,” a line from Tatsuro Yamashita’s Christmas Eve song, gives an idea of how certain areas of Tokyo look in winter.
+Given that Japan is almost exclusively Shinto and Buddhist, the popularity of Christmas may seem surprising.
+I think it is fair to say that the Japanese celebrate Christmas as a fun holiday, pretty much like how they treat other Western holidays such as Valentine’s Day or Halloween.

 Christmas Lights Galore

-One of Tokyo’s most popular installations of Christmas lights is Shibuya Blue Cave.
-As soon as its hundreds of thousands blue LEDs are switched on, the area will be packed with people in an instant.
-If you prefer a quieter vibe, the cherry blossom-like lights along Meguro River make for a relaxed Christmas stroll.
-The place is located close to the Yamanote Line between Gotanda and Osaki station, just a few hops from Shibuya.
+One of Tokyo’s most popular Christmas light displays is the Shibuya Blue Cave.
+When its hundreds of thousands of blue LEDs are turned on, the area is immediately packed with people.
+If you prefer a quieter atmosphere, the cherry blossom-like lights along the Meguro River make for a relaxing Christmas stroll.
+The area is located near the Yamanote Line between Gotanda and Osaki stations, just a short hop from Shibuya.